Plant Health Care

 Plant Health Care (PHC) has been defined as the selection, integration and implementation of pest control, and the fundamental principal of PHC is that the entire landscape is a managed unit and should be viewed as an ecosystem.
 Successful PHC programs require an arborist who has the skill set and the passion to service your landscape with the greatest of care and safety.
 There are several components that must be implemented for any PHC program to be effective.
 Knowing the key plants within the landscape is one of the first steps to a healthy program.
 The knowledge of ongoing pest threats, as well as the new ones, in our region is also vital.
 Monitoring (scouting) is very important because it allows for a regular inspection of the plants to detect damaging insects, diseases, when to fertilize and/or treatment needs.

-One of the final components to a successful PHC service program is call an “Evaluation Plan”.
-We call the component our “PHC Review”.
+One of the final components to a successful PHC service program is call an evaluation plan.
+We call this component our “PHC Review”.
 For every customer who indicates us as their Arborist service provider, we strive to make at least one (often time more) review per year.
 This evaluation allows us to determine, predict, forecast and suggest services that will help keep your landscape healthy the following year.
 Although these evaluation plans are not an exact science they are currently and still the best method of caring for your trees, shrubs and plants.